Renegade: The Battle for Jacob's Star

 Renegade: The Battle for Jacob's Star is a space flight simulation game developed by Midnight Software for MS-DOS compatible operating systems and published in 1995 Strategic Simulations.

-Gameplay
+Background

 Renegade: the Battle for Jacob's Star is based on Renegade Legion.

 Development and release

 Renegade: The Battle for Jacob's Star is based on the Renegade Legion science fiction franchise from FASA.
 Publisher Strategic Simulations, Inc. (SSI) obtained the license for the series and produced the first computer game adaptation, 1990's Renegade Legion: Interceptor, which was a faithful adaptation of the original board game with relatively simply graphics and sound.
 SSI associate producer David Lucca said that team contemplated using the license to create a state-of-the-art action game or flight simulator.
 The Battle for Jacob's Star was contracted to Midnight Software, a Canadian company who had previously worked on the 3D flight simulator Heroes of the 357th for Electronic Arts.